electron/governance/wg-administrative/README.md

 AWG members should consist of folks who manage a substantial investment in the project.
-To avoid the AWG becoming the _superpower_ group, members should not participate in other technical working groups.
+To avoid the AWG becoming the _superpower_ group, members should not chair other technical working groups.
 The initial group members consist of management from Microsoft, and Slack whose teams contain full-time Electron contributors.

 ## Membership